 This course will provide a rigorous proof-based modern treatment of the main results of field theory and Galois theory.
 The main topics covered will be irreducibility of polynomials, Gauss's lemma, field extensions, minimal polynomials, separability, field automorphisms, Galois groups and correspondence, constructions with ruler and straight-edge, theory of finite fields.
-The grading in Math 370 is very focused on precision and correct details.
+Some advanced topics, such as infinite Galois theory and Galois cohomology, will be included.
+The grading in Math 81/111 is very focused on precision and correct details.
 Problem sets will consist of a mix of computational and proof-based problems.

-Grading: Your final grade will be calculated according to the maximum of the following expressions.
-Notice that more overall emphasis is placed on exams than on weekly homework assignments.
-On the other hand, completing your weekly homework will be crucial to your success on the exams.
+Grading: Final grades will be based on weekly homework, a takehome midterm exam, and a final exam.
+While significant emphasis is placed on exams, completing your weekly homework will be crucial to your success on the exams and in the course.